Lighting Fireworks Remotely

 With cakes and barrages with two fuses, the reserve fuse can be used to manually light the firework.
 With single fuse fireworks you will need to assess whether there is any visco safety fuse left or not.
 For example if the failure is because the fuse did burn but then went out, you are best to avoid trying to relight it.
 But if the igniter failed you will most likely still have a complete safety fuse left to light.
 There’s a lot more advice about hand firing in my Lighting Fireworks By Hand section.

 Further information and help

 Firing systems and their use is quite an involved subject.
-Hopefully we have covered all the main points in this article.
-If you haven’t already, read our Hand Firing vs. Remote Firing article for further advice on whether an electronic system is suitable for you.
+Hopefully I have covered all the main points in this article.
+If you haven’t already, read my Hand Firing vs. Remote Firing article for further advice on whether an electronic system is suitable for you.